leighsmith/iTunes2Strawberry/README.md

 /usr/bin/sqlite3 strawberry.db
 ```

-The schema can be shown with:
+The songs schema can be shown with:

 ```
 .schema songs